-Courses, in general, are planned to meet five hours a week and to carry three semester-hours credit.
-A student can make from nine to twelve semester-hour credits in a summer session of nine weeks.
+Courses, in general, are planned to meet five hours a week and to carry two semester-hour credits for a term of six weeks.
+A student can make from twelve to sixteen semester-hour credits in a summer session of twelve weeks.
 Courses are so arranged that they form part of the regular college year.
 By this means students who are engaged during the winter term can secure credits during the summer session which will count toward a degree.
 This plan is of exceptional value to teachers, principals, and supervisors who desire to work for higher degrees.
 Expenses during the summer session are as follows: